-In order to smoke meat, you need smoke; there’s no two ways about it.
+In order to smoke meat, you need smoke; there’s no 2 ways about it.

-When there’s an overload of smoke, meats can take on a bitter flavor that is not appealing to most pallets.
+When there’s an overload of smoke, meats can take on a bitter flavor that isn’t appealing to most palates.

-This article will look at what you should do if your barbecue smoker has too much smoke.
+This article will look at what you should do if your barbecue smoker has excess smoke.

 In this post we'll cover:

-- 1 What to Look for in Your Smoke
+- 2 What to look for in your smoke

 Smoke can vary in color and texture.

-You have probably already figured out that you want to avoid a heavy black smoke at all costs.
-This type of smoke contains sooty particles that will give your food a bitter flavor.
+You’ve probably already figured out that you want to avoid heavy black smoke at all costs.
+This type of smoke contains sooty particles that’ll give your food a bitter flavor.

-If this is not happening, you may want to follow some of the smoking tips listed below.
+If this isn’t happening, then you may want to follow some of the smoking tips listed below.

-Here are some tips for getting that blue, translucent smoke you are looking for.
+Here are some tips for getting that blue, translucent smoke you’re looking for!

 Wood takes several months to dry.

-Although some advise soaking wood before using it for smoking, this is not a great idea.
+Although some advise soaking wood before using it for smoking, this isn’t a great idea.

 Add small logs gradually as you smoke.
 These will ignite easily and keep the temperature stable to prevent spikes that create smoke.

-While a bit of white smoke is nothing to worry about, if you get massive amounts, it will affect the flavor of the meat.
+While a bit of white smoke is nothing to worry about, if you get massive amounts, it’ll affect the flavor of the meat.

 A good rule of thumb is only to replace the wood after it becomes part of the coal bed.